 Clinical signs associated with cranial cruciate ligament injury can vary with the severity of the rupture.
 With partial ruptures of the ligament, most dogs have an intermittent weight bearing lameness that is often worse after exercise or after lying down for long periods of time.
 With complete ruptures most dogs exhibit a non-weight bearing lameness, with a reluctance to use the affected leg at any time.

 The diagnosis of a partial or complete cranial cruciate ligament injury is made with a full orthopedic exam and radiographs (x-rays).
 The affected knee is often painful when flexing and extending.
 Typically, the knee becomes thickened and develops a hard swelling on the inside surface known as the medial buttress.
-The exam also Post-TPLO radiographsreveals a certain amount of instability within the joint.
+Post-TPLO radiographs reveal a certain amount of instability within the joint.
 Radiographs exhibit swelling within the joint and usually some degree of arthritic changes, which generally coincide with the duration of the injury.

 The tibial plateau leveling osteotomy (TPLO) is used to overcome the effects of the cranial tibial thrust.
 This procedure levels the tibial plateau and neutralizes the cranial tibial thrust.
 Thus, the need for the cranial cruciate ligament is eliminated as a restraint to the cranial tibial thrust.
 All patients are radiographed before surgery to determine the preoperative slope at the top of the tibia.
 A surgical cut is made in the tibia using a special saw, and the newly cut piece is then rotated counter-clockwise a predetermined number of millimeters.
 A specially designed plate is then applied to hold the two pieces of bone together so that they can heal in their new position.
-More radiographs are taken after surgery and new measurements are taken to Model of tibia after TPLOdetermine the new angle of the slope at the top of the tibia.
-The radiographs to the left demonstrate what the joint looks like after surgery.
+More radiographs are taken after surgery and new measurements are taken to model of tibia after TPLO determine the new angle of the slope at the top of the tibia.